Biosystems-Analytics-Lab/shellcast/docs/DEVELOPER.md

 1. Make sure that you have Python 3 installed on your machine.
 2. From the root directory of the repository, create a virtual environment by running `python3 -m venv venv`.
 3. Activate the virtual environment by running `source venv/bin/activate` if on a Linux or Mac machine.
 If on a Windows machine, run `venv\Scripts\activate.bat`.
 Now "python" will refer to the virtual environment's copy of Python 3.
 You can deactivate the virtual environment by running `deactivate` (Linux/Mac/Windows).
 4. Install the app and testing dependencies by running `pip install -r requirements.txt` and then `pip install -r requirements-test.txt`.
+If you get errors that mention `error: invalid command 'bdist_wheel'`, then try running `pip install wheel` first.

 ### Make a Unix socket directory
 To use the Cloud SQL proxy for local development and testing of the web app, a directory is needed for a Unix socket.
 From the root directory of the repository, make a new directory named "cloudsql" by running `mkdir cloudsql`.